InMoment/kibana-sidecar/README.md

 - Update/Delete objects in Kibana on change of configmap
 - Supports Kibana Basic Authentication

+# Docker Repo

+Docker Images of every `master` commit are on https://hub.docker.com/r/inmoment/kibana-sidecar/tags

+The Docker Image is tagged with both `latest` and a tag specific to the git commit hash and git commit timestamp.

+If you want to always pull the latest, you can use:

+`docker pull inmoment/kibana-sidecar:latest`

+Or to use a specific version, e.g., `20190606.192629-9d03e15`:

+`docker pull inmoment/kibana-sidecar:20190606.192629-9d03e15`

+It is generally recommended that you NOT use `latest` in any production system because you could have things changing on you without your knowledge.

 # Usage

 Example for a simple deployment can be found in `example.yaml`.
 Depending on the cluster setup you have to grant yourself admin rights first: `kubectl create clusterrolebinding cluster-admin-binding   --clusterrole cluster-admin   --user $(gcloud config get-value account)`